Abel5173/Multithreading/README.md

-# Multithreading vs. Single Threading in Node.js
+# 🚀 Multithreading vs. Single Threading in Node.js 🚀

-In Node.js, multithreading and single threading are two different approaches to handle concurrent tasks.
-Multithreading involves running multiple threads simultaneously, whereas single threading executes tasks sequentially within a single thread.
+In the world of Node.js, we have two powerful warriors to handle concurrent tasks - **Multithreading** and **Single Threading**.

+🔥 **Multithreading** charges ahead, running multiple threads in parallel, maximizing efficiency and performance.

+🌊 **Single Threading**, on the other hand, takes a calm and sequential approach, executing tasks one after the other within a single thread.

 ## Multithreading Implementation